Relative R\'enyi Entropy Under Local Quenches in 2D CFTs: Relative R enyi entropy and entanglement wedge

 In the projection on the bulk time slice \(\tau = 0\), the state \(\rho_A(w, \bar{w})\) is dual to a bulk excitation at the bulk point \((\eta, x) = (\tau, x)\), which is defined by the intersection of the time slice \(\tau = 0\) with the geodesic.
 According to the entanglement wedge reconstruction, two excited bulk states cannot be distinguished if both excitations are located outside the region \(M_A\).
 However, they become distinguishable if at least one excitation is inside \(M_A\).

-Relative entropy is an effective quantum information measure that distinguishes two density matrices.
+Relative entropy is an effective measure of quantum information that distinguishes between two quantum states, specifically density matrices.
 We choose the subsystem $A$ to be an interval $0\leq x \leq L$ at $\tau=0$ for convenient, and the boundary of $M_A$ in the CFT is given by